SmarterApp/RDW_Ingest/README.md

 +--------------------+--------------------+---------------------+
 ```

-The applications depend on the database being configured properly.
+The applications depend on the database schema being created properly.
 See instructions below under [Running](#running)

 ### Cloning